yandex-cloud/docs/en/data-transfer/concepts/network.md

 You can specify the subnet manually in the endpoint settings (for **On-Premise** endpoints) or have one selected automatically for [MDB endpoints](#managed-cluster-subnets).
 This subnet is referred to as the __selected subnet__.
 The network that the selected subnet belongs to is referred to as the __selected network__.

-If hosts are referenced by domain names in the endpoint settings, the DNS servers specified in the selected subnet's DHCP settings will be used to resolve them into IP addresses.
+If hosts are referenced by domain names in the endpoint settings, the {% if lang == "ru" and audience != "internal" %}[DNS servers](../../glossary/dns.md#dns-server){% else %}DNS servers{% endif %} specified in the selected subnet DHCP settings will be used to resolve them into IP addresses.
 For more information, see [IP addresses and domain names in endpoint settings](#ip-addresses-and-domain-names).

 {% note info %}